Thomaselli Brothers

-Vito Thomaselli (Single Career)
+Vito Thomaselli (Single career)

 Vito started his pro wrestling career at the young age of 18.

 Iron Saints are Formed

-After moving out to California and becoming the head trainer along side Ric Thompson, Vito's first student was Sal Tavakoli (Thomaselli).
+After moving out to California and becoming the head trainer alongside Ric Thompson, Vito's first student was Sal Tavakoli (Thomaselli).
 Sal and Vito first began teaming together in 2003 as The Iron Saints.
 The duo won the IWA Mid-South Tag Team Championship three times.

-IWA Mid-South (2005-2008)
+IWA Mid-South (2005–2008)

 Following several years of singles competition, Sal and Vito began teaming together in Independent Wrestling Association Mid-South in 2005 as The Iron Saints.
 On June 11, the team won the IWA Mid-South Tag Team Championship in a Tag Team Battle Royal Tables Elimination match.
 One month later, the duo lost the championship to The Bad Breed.
 On September 10, The Iron Saints won a 4-Team Tournament to regain the championship.
 The duo defended their championship for six months before losing them to Ian Rotten and Mad Man Pondo on March 18, 2006.

 Vito and Sal began teaming with their brother Brandon, bringing him in as an occasional member of The Iron Saints.
 Brandon, however, focused on a career as a single competitor.
 On May 26, 2007, The Iron Saints won their third IWA Mid-South Tag Team Championship by winning the 2007 Candido Cup.
 The duo held the championship for 280 days, becoming the longest reigning tag team champions in IWA Mid-South history.